argoproj-labs/hera/README.md

 poetry install
 ```

-In you activated `poetry shell`, you can utilize the tasks found in `tox.ini`, e.g.:
+In your activated `poetry shell`, you can utilize the tasks found in `tox.ini`, e.g.:

 To run tests on all supported python versions with coverage run [tox](https://tox.wiki/en/latest/):